 Important: Availability Zones that don't have a transit gateway attachment are unable to reach the transit gateway.
 If you can route traffic from one Availability Zone but are unable to do so in another, confirm that the transit gateway elastic network interface is present in that zone.
 It's a best practice to enable transit gateway elastic network interfaces in multiple Availability Zones for high availability.

 On your Amazon VPC, verify that:

-- The security groups are whitelisted to allow inbound and outbound traffic to and from the advertised on-premises network prefixes.
+- The security groups allow inbound and outbound traffic to and from the advertised on-premises network prefixes.

 - The subnet route table includes a route entry with Target set to the transit gateway ID and Destination set to the on-premises network prefix.